TICkGRAh/google-news-scraper-2021/README.md

 To start using scraper simply launch terminal and locate to the root folder.

-Example of scraping news for keyword nike in japanase language:
+Example of scraping nike news in japanese:

 ![](project_screenshots/google-news-scraper-example.png)